University-Project-Repos/.github/profile/README.md

 >  _My **Avg contributions** applies to uni projects only in `.git` collaborative context, excluding open-source, lead, work etc_

 🤓 Fun fact: I initially deployed the visualisations these succeed 1 month before a then unknown project including CI/CD automating GitHub statistic visualisations (though not using GitHub workflows) for the 1st instance of an advanced data engineering course.
-Unfortunately, following hands-on teaching by example, someone else pushed the API-fetching task before me and any remote deadline, regardless of all planning, project management documentation & my unrelenting schedule, ironically exacerbated with a sisyphean struggle against such protracted matters already for 4 years.
+Unfortunately, following hands-on teaching by example, someone else pushed the API-fetching task before me and any remote deadline, regardless of all planning, project management documentation & my unrelenting schedule, ironically exacerbated with an ineffable sisyphean struggle against such protracted matters already for 4 years.
 Not the 1st instance of finding a project deployed to GitHub as an assessment the following (or later the same) period, & not the 1st time I have found myself experiencing difficulties in, or - another fun fact - working on the course after.
 Thus, & for countless untenable reasons more, most `.git` repositories are private (or should be).

 <!--REPO_ACTIVITY_STATS_START-->
 ![GitHub Repository Activity Statistics](repo_activity_stats.png)